utexas-public-history/tower/the-victims.md

 Troubled by his parents’ separation, among other issues, Charles Whitman murdered his mother in her apartment on August 1, 1966.
 She was struck on the head, shot, and fatally stabbed in the chest in the same manner that Whitman would also kill his wife.
 Margaret Whitman was the first of Charles Whitman’s victims that day.

-_Text compiled by Maria Esther Hammack, Keisha Laneé Brown, Miguel Daza, Alejandra Garza, Rebecca Johnston, Justin Krueger, John Lisle, Justina Maloney, Isaac McQuistion, and Joan Neuberger._
+_Text compiled by Maria Esther Hammack, Keisha Laneé Brown, Miguel Daza, Alejandra Garza, Rebecca Johnston, Justin Krueger, John Lisle, Isaac McQuistion, Justina Moloney, and Joan Neuberger._
 </div></div></div>

 {::options parse_block_html="true" /}